BME Rule #2: Medium of Exchange

 - This pseudonymous nature (again, thanks to cryptography) gives people privacy, autonomy, and certainty in their transactions.
 Just think of it like tipping your bartender with a $20 bill, *but in super-secret-ninja mode

-- You can opt-out of the broken financial system (which btw tracks all your financial activity) whenever you want
+- With Bitcoin, you can opt-out of the broken financial system (which btw tracks all your financial activity) whenever you want

 - Just like the internet, instead of being in one specific place, Bitcoin spreads across a network of nodes (or computers running Bitcoin’s software) that talk to each other all around the world.
 You even have the option to run your own node.
 Think of it like setting up your home router, but it’s also your bank that lets you automatically route payments and audit the economy’s money supply 24/7